akshaybadola/pndconf/README.md

   switches for the formats are stored in a configuration file in `ini` format.
 - If no config file is provided then a default config is used.
 - See `pndconf --help` for a list of options.

+By default it runs and watches for file system changes.
+You can also run once with `-ro` switch.

 ## Pandoc installation